EvolEcolGroup/tidypopgen/cran-comments.md

 # Results

-NOTE: This is a new release.
+NOTE: This is a RESUBMISSION of a new release.

 * Possibly misspelled words in DESCRIPTION are false positives; everything is spelled correctly.